 However, Snapchat has immense potential to grow.
 It broadly caters to users’ needs.
 Live stories, location-based Geofilters, and other creative features distinguish it from its competitors.
 No wonder, Facebook and Google offered $3 billion and $4 billion, respectively for its acquisition.
 However, CEO, Evan Spiegel rejected the proposals and continues on building Snapchat business model till date.

 Go On, Tell Us What You Think!

 Did we miss something?
 Come on!
-Tell us what you think of our article on How does Snapchat Make Money – Snapchat Business Model in the comments section.
+Tell us what you think of our article on Snapchat business model in the comments section.